spryker/docker-sdk/README.md

 docker/sdk bootstrap
 ```

-2. Build and run spryker apps:
+2. Build and run Spryker applications:
 ```
 docker/sdk up
 ```

 > Note: Make sure all domains from `deploy.yml` are defined as `127.0.0.1` in the `hosts` on the local environment.

-3. Use the domains defined in `deploy.yml` to access the application.
+3. Use the domains defined in `deploy.yml` to access the applications.

 ## Documentation